Mynigma/HTMLPurifier/README.md

 ## Installation

 Link your project with either the compiled HTMLPurifier framework or the static library.
+You may also need to include the config.plist file in your app bundle.

 Alternatively, you can add HTMLPurifier as a sub-project: